NishantSingh359/SQL-Data-Warehouse/README.md

 ![ETL -Data Architecher drawio](https://github.com/user-attachments/assets/96c13707-ed0e-4752-b738-15347e00c0f9)

-- **These Four Aprouches we follow Medallion Architecture because this is very is eassy to understand and to build**<br>
+- **These Four Aprouches we follow Medallion Architecture because this is very is easy to understand and to build**<br>
   <br>
   This Include Three Layer
   - Bronze